It Only Takes a Minute

 "It Only Takes a Minute" is a 1975 song by American soul/R&B group Tavares, released as the first single from their third album, In the City (1975).
 The song was the group's only top-10 pop hit in the United States, peaking at number 10, and their second number one song on the American soul charts.
 On the US Disco chart, "It Only Takes a Minute" spent five weeks at number two and was the first of four entries on the chart.
 The song was subsequently covered by Jonathan King performing as 100 Ton and a Feather in 1976 and by boy band Take That in 1992.

+A remastered version of the Tavares' original is featured in the soundtrack of Konami's dancing game Dance Dance Revolution 3rd Mix released in 1999.
+While a later remix from European producer X-Treme was also featured in DDRMAX2: Dance Dance Revolution 7th MIX released in 2002.

 Charts

-Tavares did not release their original version in the UK until 1986 when it could only reach No 46 in the UK Singles Chart.
+Tavares' original version did not chart in the UK until 1986, when it could only reach No 46 in the UK Singles Chart.
 It was the last of their ten hits in the UK.

 Jonathan King's version peaked at number nine for two weeks in July 1976, and number 10 in Ireland.
 It would prove to be the last of his six top-10 UK singles in a career that started in 1965 with "Everyone's Gone to the Moon".